sfexova/expression-atlas-curation-guide/single_cell_curation_guide.md

 If there are no BioSampleIDs then these should be mapped to the technical group name i.e. group1-cell barcode (no spaces allowed)

 If there are no technical replicates and no ENA_RUN, use the value from the RUN column.

+**inferred cell type** (and **authors inferred cell type**)

+This should be the curated list of inferred cell types (curated where possible from submitter supplied inferred cell types mapped to EFO terms).
+The header should be the same as those for sample characteristics of the Experiment design file.